OpenEvalProject/evals/manuscripts/elife-47300/v1/manuscript.md

 Additional alanine substitution mutations among various subsets of the five residues mutated in CC4 mutant #15 identified two highly conserved residues, P256 from mutant #8 and W261 from mutant #10, that are jointly essential for signaling: simultaneous alanine substitution at these two positions (mutant #21) eliminates Reck-dependent stimulation of Wnt7a signaling in STF cells (Figure 3E–H; Figure 3—source data 1).
 Moreover, when P256A,W261A was introduced into Reck(CC1-5)-AP, the resulting fusion protein was unable to bind to HEK293T cells transfected with Wnt7a, Reck, and Fz5 (Figure 3I; summarized in 3J).
 Taken together, these data provide evidence for a localized region within Reck CC4 that does not affect protein stability or trafficking and is required for Wnt7a-Fz-Gpr124-Reck complex formation and signaling.

-## Severe defects in CNS angiogenesis in embryos with a Reck CC4 mutations
+### Severe defects in CNS angiogenesis in embryos with a Reck CC4 mutations

 To assess the effect of the P256A,W261A mutations in Reck CC4 on Wnt7a/7b signaling in vivo, these substitutions were introduced together into the mouse germline using Cas9-directed cleavage and homology-dependent repair (Figure 4A).
 The resulting ReckP256A,W261A/+ heterozygotes are healthy and fertile, but ReckP256A,W261A/P256A,W261A homozygotes die by embryonic day (E)11.5.
 Specifically, from ReckP256A,W261A/+ intercrosses we observed 0/42, 0/29, and 0/7 live ReckP256A,W261A/P256A,W261A embryos at E11.5, E12.5, and E13.5, respectively, and seven partially resorbed ReckP256A,W261A/P256A,W261A embryos at E11.5 and E12.5.
 This timing of embryonic lethality resembles that of ReckΔex1/Δex1 (Δex1 is a presumptive null allele) and both are consistent with a requirement for Reck in Wnt7b signaling and with the previously reported timing of lethality in Wnt7b-/- embryos, which die of placental insufficiency (Parr et al., 2001; Chandana et al., 2010).

 ![Figure 4.](https://cdn.elifesciences.org/articles/47300/elife-47300-fig4-v1.jpg)

-**Figure 4.:** Reck have severe defects in CNS angiogenesis that match the defects in P256A/W261AGpr124 null embryos.(A) CRISPR/Cas9 strategy for introducing P256A and W261A into Reck exon 9 in the mouse germline and sequencing chromatograms from cloned genomic PCR products from WT (top) vs. Reck alleles (bottom).
-(P256A,W261AB) Immunoblot of proteins from E11.5 embryos of the indicated genotypes, probed with anti-Reck and anti-actin antibodies.
-(C) Gross appearance of WT vs. Reck E13.5 embryos.
-The arrow points to intracranial bleeding in the P256A,W261A/Δex2Reck embryo.
-(P256A,W261A/Δex2D,E) Coronal sections of WT vs. Reck E13.5 embryos immunostained for PECAM and GLUT1, and stained for GS-lectin.
-Sections are at the levels of (P256A,W261A/Δex2a) the ganglionic eminences, (b) the thalamus (center) flanked by the cerebral cortices, and (c) the hindbrain.
+**Figure 4.:** (A) CRISPR/Cas9 strategy for introducing P256A and W261A into Reck exon 9 in the mouse germline and sequencing chromatograms from cloned genomic PCR products from WT (top) vs. ReckP256A,W261A alleles (bottom).
+(B) Immunoblot of proteins from E11.5 embryos of the indicated genotypes, probed with anti-Reck and anti-actin antibodies.
+(C) Gross appearance of WT vs. ReckP256A,W261A/Δex2 E13.5 embryos.
+The arrow points to intracranial bleeding in the ReckP256A,W261A/Δex2 embryo.
+(D,E) Coronal sections of WT vs. ReckP256A,W261A/Δex2 E13.5 embryos immunostained for PECAM and GLUT1, and stained for GS-lectin.
+Sections are at the levels of (a) the ganglionic eminences, (b) the thalamus (center) flanked by the cerebral cortices, and (c) the hindbrain.
 In (E), arrows point to the avascular and hypoplastic cerebral cortex, and arrowheads point to the avascular and hypoplastic ganglionic eminences.
 Scale bar, 500 μm.

 As mid-gestational lethality precludes an analysis of CNS angiogenesis, we crossed the ReckP256A,W261A allele to a hypomorphic exon 2 deletion allele (ReckΔex2).
 ReckΔex2/Δex2 mice survive to P0, albeit with severe defects in CNS angiogenesis (Cho et al., 2017).
 Conveniently, the Reck protein produced from the exon 2 deletion allele is present at very low levels in embryo extracts (Cho et al., 2017), thereby facilitating an assessment of the size and abundance of the ReckP256A,W261A protein in ReckP256A,W261A/Δex2 embryos.
 [Reck exon 2 is 59 nucleotides in length – not a multiple of three nucleotides – and codes for the first ~20 amino acids of the mature Reck protein; thus, the production of a nearly full-length protein from this allele would likely require an aberrant splicing event.]
 As seen in the immunoblot of E11.5 embryo extracts (Figure 4B), the ReckP256A,W261A protein exhibits a mobility and abundance that closely match those of the WT Reck protein, consistent with the properties of the ReckP256A,W261A protein observed in transfected cells (Figure 3F) and implying that any phenotype referable to the ReckP256A,W261A allele derives from a functional defect in CC4 rather than a defect in protein folding or stability.